They say you get what you pay for.

 Price Range: $5-7k

-Why we like it: A self-powering elliptical!
+Why I like it: A self-powering elliptical!
 No matter how you slice it, that is awesome.
 This beast is also super durable, with a max weight limit of up to 330lbs.
 It’s known to be incredibly quiet and smooth, partially due to its heavy flywheel and magnetic resistance.
 The E3800 just offers a great riding experience.

 Potential drawbacks: Price is creeping up on our list, this one isn’t cheap.
 It also weighs over 300 pounds so you’ll most likely need to spring for in-home shipping and possibly expert assembly.